WICG/focus-visible/README.md

 provides a prototype intended to achieve the goals we are proposing with technology that exists today in order for developers to be able to try it out, understand it and provide feedback.
+It simply sets a `.focus-ring-enabled` class to the body element to provide a way to disable focus styles only when the polyfill is loaded.
-It simply sets a `.focus-ring` class on the active element if the script determines that the keyboard is being used.
+It also sets a `.focus-ring` class on the active element if the script determines that the keyboard is being used.
 This attribute is removed on any `blur` event.

 This allows authors to write rules which show a focus style only when it would be relevant to the user.
 Note that the prototype does not match the proposed API -